Personal Identity and Uploading Mark

 similar plays or are we reading the same play?
 The former sounds perverse to

 these ears.
-But even granting this is the correct description, it seems that
+But even granting this is the correct description, it seems that “exact

-the stroke case).
-13.
+stroke case).
+13. Indeed,

-number to each statement and rejecting the loser of a lottery.
-Obviously, this
+statement and rejecting the loser of a lottery.
+Obviously, this is no way to

-is no way to solve a paradox.
-14.
+solve a paradox.
+14. Parfit

-Parfit (1987, 293-97) discusses the possibility of individuating in terms of
+(1987, 293-97) discusses the possibility of individuating in terms of types and

-2008).
-References Agar,
+References Agar, N.

-N. 2010.
+2010.
 Humanity’s end: Why we should

 23-36.
-Dyson,
+Dyson, F.

-F. 1979.
+1979.
 Time without end: Physics and biology in an open universe.
 Review of Modern Physics 51(3): 447-60.
-Hopkins,
+Locke, J.

-J. 1975.
+1975.
 An essay concerning human

 R.,and J. Barresi.
 2003.
 Personal

 identity.
-Oxford: Blackwell.
-Moravec,
+Moravec, H.

-H. 1988.
-Mind children: The future of
+1988.
+Mind children: The future of robot

-robot and human intelligence.
-Cambridge, MA: Harvard University Press.
-Nozick,
+and human intelligence.
+Nozick, R.

-R. 1981.
+1981.
 Philosophical explanations.
-Oxford:
+Olson, E.

-E. 2002.
+2002.
 Personal identity.
 The Stanford

 encyclopedia of philosophy.
 Available at: http://plato.stanford.edu/entries/identity-personal/